wxwern/cs2103t-tp/docs/UserGuide.md

 * Items with `...` after them can be used multiple times including zero times.<br>
   e.g. `[--tag TAG]...` can be used as ` ` (i.e. 0 times), `--tag friend`, `--tag friend --tag family` etc.

+* Items separated by `/` means that only one of them can be used per command.<br>
+  e.g. `--org/--rec` means that either `--org` or `--rec` can be supplied as a flag but not both at the same time.

 * Parameters can be in any order.<br>
   e.g. if the command specifies `--name NAME --phone PHONE_NUMBER`, `--phone PHONE_NUMBER --name NAME` is also acceptable.